 This rectangle is pinned to the center of the canvas by default - which is right for this effect.
 Make sure both the height and width of this rectangle are set to Relative.

-Under Alignment, click the 2nd and 5th buttons from the left, to align the rectangle to the center of the canvas.
+At the top of the Inspector, click the 2nd and 5th buttons from the left, to align the rectangle to the center of the canvas.

 To make sure the objects in your scene show up in this effect in the right order, you need to adjust the layers.